Square bags buy now, pay later firm Afterpay for $29 bln - Up News Info

 Article content

-Square Inc on Monday said it has agreed to purchase buy now, pay later (BNPL) pioneer Afterpay Ltd to create a global online payments giant, offering a 30% premium in a share-swap deal that is set to be Australia’s biggest-ever buyout.
+Square Inc on Monday said it has agreed to purchase buy now, pay later (BNPL) pioneer Afterpay Ltd, offering a 30% premium in a share-swap deal that is set to be Australia’s biggest-ever buyout.

 WILSONS ADVISORY AND STOCKBROKING